Canon 700D vs Nikon W150

 It is notable that the 700D has a hotshoe, while the W150 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The W150 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 700D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 700D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 700D and W150 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon W150 Manual.

 So what is the bottom line?
 Is the Canon 700D better than the Nikon W150 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.